phat-vtcf/transformers/notebooks/stt/README.md

 ## Our Task

 Our task was to reproduce an STT inference task using the wav2vec Transformer model.
-We used the audio sample of Leminh's dictation of the "The North Wind and the Sun" text as the model input.
+We used the audio sample of Leminh's and Tatsu's dictation of the "The North Wind and the Sun" text as the model input.
 You can see the full script for the speech dictation below.

 ### Script for the Leminh's speech